awfixer-org/awfixer-pm/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+AWFixerPM will be kind of like a PM for your PM, but with super powers.
+Because of what we established about package managers [above](#about-the-proect) We know that there s a base function to a package manager, and all of the rest is just glit and glam.
+We also know that when it comes to packages there are three forms, Distro, bianary, and language.
+This package manager serves to be a point that connects all three, and maybe add a flavor of our own.
+Using the Nix language we are able to accomplish this.

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please refer to the [Documentation](https://docs.awfixer.dev)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>